UOETianleZhang/pinot-pr-reports/docs/README.md

 This scans the `data/` directory and creates or updates `data/output/manifest.json` listing all `*.json` files.

 ## GitHub Actions Deployment
-This site is automatically built and deployed on push to the `main` or via manual run in the GHA Actions tab.
+This site is automatically built and deployed on push to the `main` or via manual run in the GitHub Actions tab.

+## Backfilling PR Reports

+Since this repo was created >10 years after the first commit to Apache Pinot, there are thousands of PRs that don't have reports reflected here.
+There's a Github Action called "Backfill Commit Comparison Generator" to help fix that issue.
+All the user needs to do is input the date range of the merged PRs they want reports for.
+(Note that both dates need to be in UTC and in ISO 8601, i.e. '1970-01-01T00:00:00Z'.)